GU-CLASP/ACG-AMR_TAG/README.txt

-The directory contains the acg files for running examples from ""
+The directory contains the acg files for running examples from "From Tree Adjoining Grammars to Higher Order Representations of Abstract Meaning Representations via Abstract Categorial Grammars" by Rasmus Blanck and Aleksandre Maskharashvili

 To run the examples, one needs the acgc.opt (or acgc) and acg.opt (or acg) binaries.
 The software (called the ACG toolkit) and the installation procedure can be